R'

 x = x + 1;

-Bindings must always include a type annotation separated by a :
+Bindings must always include a type annotation separated by a : from the

 identifier.
 Note that assignment is not an expression, unlike in C.